 We can see this in our everyday lives as, for example, groups of students giggle and smirk about the Piggy types all around us – the nerds, the sensitive, helpful, and generous dorks, geeks, weirdos, freaks, crazies (these days, mask or non-mask wearing) or even playful, humorous jackasses.
 These individuals might be absolutely harmless to any group they’re in, but because of their blatant difference from most others, when team members have a disagreement and want to remain on a peaceful track in achieving a goal, those team members will look for a scapegoat to sacrifice JUST so they can remain cohesive, and this scapegoat will be anyone who presents as different as any of these mentioned- even if and especially if that different person is the very kindest of all.

 Such outcasts will be eliminated completely, and their loss will be regarded as a relief to the group, thus allowing that group to refocus on their united goal … only until they feel the need to sacrifice another scapegoat.

-Girard said the group will select the scapegoat that is the most criminal to attack, which can be either of two extremes: “the most powerful / least vulnerable and the least powerful / most vulnerable” (Girard, The Scapegoat, p.15).
+Girard said the group will select the scapegoat that is the most criminal to attack, which can be either of two extremes: “the most powerful / least vulnerable or the least powerful / most vulnerable” (Girard, The Scapegoat, p.15).
 When Jack begins appearing with his face and body painted in bold black and white, he no longer seems human, and the boys shift toward the new savage Jack as leader.
 They are each uniting with clarity – mimetic desire – behind this ‘bad guy’ and cutting ‘good’ Ralph out – even though Ralph has been helpful.
 In short time, they will unite against Ralph.
 Human nature guides them to eliminate the scapegoat whom they mutually blame for disrupting their ease and focus.